| Windows XP &

 existing Windows.
 To do this, you will able to choose which Windows to boot

-into when you start your computer - Called dual-booting. o Clean
+into when you start your computer - Called dual-booting.

 installation - For computer that has a blank, formatted hard disk.